 5 tips on how to invest responsibly

 Although it might not always be easy to review how responsible different investment options are, there are a few ways to identify them.
-Here are five tips on how to get started with responsible investing.
+Here are five tips on how to invest responsibly and sustainably.

 1. Assess your current portfolio

-In general, the companies that have already taken climate action have a better chance in coping with the tightening legislation and the change in the operating environment.
+In general, the companies that have already taken climate action have a better chance of coping with the tightening legislation and the change in the operating environment.